-Some academia proposed an idea of arbitrage-free equilibrium as an alternative model for CAPM. (see Ross (1976), among others, for the arbitrage pricing theory: APT).
-The APT allow each investor to hold a unique portfolio with its own particular array of betas, as opposed to the identical market portfolio required in CAPM.
-In addition, according to the APT, although some investors may not be rational, their irrationalities should be quickly offset by arbitrageurs.
-However, behavioral finance theory consistently suggests the presence of noise traders in the stock market with correlated behavior as well as limits on arbitrage as limiting conditions that can lead investor sentiment to influence asset prices (Shleifer and Summers 1990; Lee et al. 1991; Shleifer and Vishny, 1997; Baker and Wurgler, 2006, among others).
-Notable among the literatures includes De Long et al. (1990) who models the influence of noise trading on equilibrium prices and show that noise trading affects stock prices and noise traders can earn higher expected returns.
-Shleifer and Vishny (1997) show that there are limits on risky arbitrage positions which can cause changes in security prices.
-And Baker and Wurgler (2006) document that investor sentiment contains functional predictive content about stock returns.
+Some academics have proposed the idea of arbitrage-free equilibrium as an alternative model to the CAPM.
+Ross (1976), among others, developed the arbitrage pricing theory (APT), with each investor holding a unique portfolio with its own particular array of betas, as opposed to the identical market portfolio required in CAPM.
+In addition, according to the APT, although some investors may not be rational, their irrationalities should be offset quickly by arbitrageurs.
+However, behavioral finance theory consistently suggests that the presence of noise traders in the stock market, with associated behavior, as well as limits on arbitrage, are restricting conditions that can lead investor sentiment to influence asset prices (e.g., Shleifer and Summers, 1990; Lee et al. 1991; Shleifer and Vishny, 1997; Baker and Wurgler, 2006).
+De Long et al. (1990), notably, modelled the influence of noise trading on equilibrium prices and showed that noise trading affects stock prices and that noise traders can earn higher expected returns.
+Shleifer and Vishny (1997) demonstrated that there are limits on risky arbitrage positions which can cause changes in security prices.
+Furthermore, Baker and Wurgler (2006) documented that investor sentiment contains functional predictive content about stock returns.

-Overall, stock market prediction had been the topic of long debates among academia for decades, and the true set of drivers behind the stock returns movement still remain inconclusive.
-One of an important aspect of such question is whether investor sentiment predicts stock returns.
-Several theoretical studies offer various behavioral-based models establishing the linkage between asset prices and investor sentiment.
-For example, it has been documented that investors may form erroneous beliefs, either with excessive optimism or pessimism, and therefore incorrectly evaluate asset values, causing asset prices movements (Black, 1986; De Long et al., 1990; Baker et al., 2012; among others).
+For decades, stock market prediction has been the subject of intense debates among academics, and.
+Yet. the true set of drivers behind stock returns remains undetermined.
+An important aspect of the debate is the question of whether investor sentiment predicts stock returns.
+Several theoretical studies offer various behavioral-based models establishing the link between asset prices and investor sentiment.
+For example, it has been documented that investors may form erroneous beliefs, through either excessive optimism or pessimism, and may therefore incorrectly evaluate asset values, causing asset price movements (e.g., Black, 1986; De Long et al., 1990; Baker et al., 2012).

-Notable among the literature is a prior study by Baker and Wurgler (2007) who shows that investor sentiment predictive content in relation to the future market movements can act as a valuable information for the traders in forming profitable trading strategies.
-They broadly define investor sentiment as “investors belief about future cash flows and risk not justified by the facts at hand” and note that “Now, the question is no longer, as it was a few decades ago, whether investor sentiment affects stock prices, but rather how to measure investor sentiment and quantify its effects.” (p.130).
-The present research employs these definitions and further analyze the link between investor’s sentiment and stock returns, using a new data and new methodology of measuring sentiment.
+Baker and Wurgler (2007) showed that investor sentiment predictive online content in relation to future market movements can act as valuable information for traders in formulating profitable trading strategies.
+They broadly defined investor sentiment as “investors’ belief about future cash flows and risk not justified by the facts at hand” and noted that, “Now, the question is no longer, as it was a few decades ago, whether investor sentiment affects stock prices, but rather how to measure investor sentiment and quantify its effects.” (p.130).
+The present research employs these definitions and extends the analysis of the link between investor sentiment and stock returns, using new data and a new methodology for measuring sentiment.

-A growing body of research document the relationship between investor sentiment and asset prices.
-For example, Baker et al. (2012) investigate stock prices in Canada, France, Germany, Japan, the UK, and the US and found that sentiment is correlated with stock prices of listed companies in these major stock markets.
-Dergiades (2012) study the US stock index during 1965 to 2007 and show that investor sentiment embodies significant predictive power with respect to stock returns.
-And Kaplanski et al. (2015) use a survey to investigate sentiment among 900 investors and found that, on average, more positive investor’s sentiment is accompanied by higher return expectations and higher intention to buy stocks.
-In their study, they also find that investors sentiment affects expected returns more intensely than expected risk.
+A growing body of research has documented the relationship between investor sentiment and asset prices.
+For example, Baker et al. (2012) investigated stock prices in Canada, France, Germany, Japan, the United Kingdom, and the United States and found that sentiment is correlated with stock prices of listed companies in these major stock markets.
+Dergiades (2012) studied the U.S. stock indexes from 1965 to 2007 and showed that investor sentiment holds significant predictive power with respect to stock returns.
+And Kaplanski et al. (2015) used a survey to investigate sentiment among 900 investors and found that, on average, more positive investor sentiment is accompanied by higher return expectations and greater intentions to buy stocks.
+In their study, they also found that investor sentiment affects expected returns more intensely than does expected risk.